 Did you know that March is National Craft Month?!
 Jo-Ann Fabric and Craft Stores invited me to create a project tutorial to share with you for the occasion!
 They gave me four themes to choose from (floral, nautical, geometric and vivid orchid) and I went with the floral theme because it’s perfect for Spring!
-Jo-Ann makes spring crafting easy during National Craft Month with a $5 off $25 or more purchase coupon and a spring crafting inspiration website.
+Jo-Ann makes spring crafting easy during National Craft Month with a spring crafting inspiration website.
 Check that website out if you want to see what other crafty bloggers have done with the themes!

 Anyway, lately I’ve had a lot of ideas floating around in my head that involve incorporating fabric into crochet projects.
 So I came up with this idea for a bag that is perfect for anyone who likes to crochet and sew!
 And it really only requires pretty basic knowledge of both!